lipsworld/wp-opt-in/readme.txt

 = Can spammers use this to get me in trouble? =

-Subject, sendes and contents of the e-mail sent from this plugin is controlled by the plugin and you.
+Subject, sender and contents of the e-mail sent from this plugin is controlled by the plugin and you.
 There should be no reason for sending someone this information unless they asked for it.

 = What about security? =